brotatotes/bht-automation/bht gen 1/Galatians/Chapter 2/Galatians 2 12 bht.md

 3. "This shows us how cautiously we ought to guard against giving way to the opinions of men, lest an immoderate desire to please, or an undue dread of giving offense, should turn us aside from the right path."

 ### Philip Schaff:
-1. "It would seem from this passage that, soon after the Council, James sent some esteemed brethren of his congregation to Antioch, not for the purpose of imposing the yoke of ceremonialism upon the Gentile Christians, but for the purpose of reminding the Jewish Christians of their duty and recommending them to continue the observance of the divinely appointed and time-honored customs of their fathers."
-2. "He used to eat together with the Gentiles, i.e., Gentile (uncircumcised) Christians.
-This is the best proof from the pen of Paul himself that Peter agreed with him in principle, and for a time even in practice."
+1. "Certain persons from James, not simply members of his congregation at Jerusalem, but followers, and (as the word ‘from’ seems to indicate) delegates of James of Jerusalem, and invested with some authority, which they abused."
+2. "With his accustomed ardor Peter carried out his conviction which he had boldly professed in Jerusalem, and made common cause with the Gentile converts."
 3. "He withdrew and separated himself.
-'The words describe forcibly the cautious withdrawal of a timid person who shrinks from observation.'
-Characteristic for Peter, who was the first to confess Christ, and the first to deny him; the first to recognize the rights of the Gentiles, and the first to disown them practically."
+'The words describe forcibly the cautious withdrawal of a timid person who shrinks from observation.'"

+### Archibald T Robertson:
+1. "No doubt these brethren let the idea get out that they were emissaries 'from James.'
+But that idea is inconsistent with the position of James as president of the conference and the author of the resolution securing liberty to the Gentile Christians."
+2. "He drew back (υπεστελλεν).
+Imperfect tense, inchoative action, 'he began to draw himself (εαυτον) back.'
+Old word υποστελλω.
+See middle voice to dissemble (Acts 20:20; Acts 20:27), to shrink (Hebrews 10:38)."
+3. "This was the real reason for Peter's cowardice.
+It was not that Peter had changed his views from the Jerusalem resolutions.
+It was pure fear of trouble to himself as in the denials at the trial of Christ."

 ### John Gill:
 1. "He knew that the distinction of meats was now laid aside, and that nothing was common and unclean of itself, and that every creature of God was good, and not to be refused if received with thankfulness."